 Background information about reading and interpreting volcano monitoring data for students to learn the basics of data associated with volcano monitoring:

-- Geodesy is the measurement and monitoring of the size and shape of Earth included within a three-dimensional, time varying space.), more info at What is Geodesy?
+- Geodesy is the measurement and monitoring of the size and shape of Earth included within a three-dimensional, time varying space), more info at What is Geodesy?

-For more on interpreting geodetic data, see:
+For more on geodetic and seismic data, see:

 - GPS: see a tutorial on using GPS data